 What are tooth fillings?

-Amalgam filling is made from a mixture of silver, tin, copper, zinc and mercury.
-Mercury constitutes nearly 50% of the entire mixture.
-It is also resistant to wear hence relatively expensive.
-Unfortunately, due to its dark color, this kind of filling is very visible and therefore not recommended for areas that are immediately visible such as the front teeth.
-Some of its advantages include its strength and ability to withstand chewing forces.
-The procedure is simple and only takes one visit to complete.
+An amalgam filling is made from a mixture of silver, tin, copper, zinc and mercury.
+Mercury constitutes nearly 50% of the mixture.
+It is also resistant to wear; for this reason, it is a relatively expensive option.
+Unfortunately, due to its dark colour, this kind of filling is very visible.
+It is not recommended for areas that are very visible (e.g. front teeth).
+We also offer a mercury free option.

 Call our family dentistry practice to set up a consultation and learn more about the process.